Hargne/jest-html-reporter/README.md

 ```

 ### Configuration Environment Variables
-The environment variables reflect the properties set in the JSON configuration file.
+The environment variables reflect the configuration options available in JSON format.
 Please read the [documentation](https://github.com/Hargne/jest-html-reporter/wiki/configuration#configuration-environment-variables) for more information on these variables.